College of Health Professions

 Jump to: Program Course Plan

-HNUT 504 – Health and Information Literacy for Healthcare Professionals (3 QH)
+HNUT 504 – Evidence Based Decision Making and Health Research (3 QH)

 This course introduces students to the skills and techniques needed to become an information literate individual.
 Students will have the opportunity to acquire and practice the following: identifying the topic of interest or developing a research question; acquiring knowledge through the efficient use of current technologies, such as online and electronic resources; establishing evaluation criteria for information resources; evaluating and integrating the acquired information to answer the original query/research question, while complying with copyright laws/guidelines; and effectively communicating this information, through an appropriate medium, to the target audience in an ethical and legal manner.
 In addition, students will explore the impact of health literacy on patient care and health outcomes and will acquire the skills needed to assist them in translating information about diseases and their treatments into a language that healthcare consumers can understand.